rya-sge/access-denied/_posts/Osint-security-tools.md

 ### Linux Manual Pages

-Long before the Internet was everywhere, how would you get help using a command in a Linux or Unix-like system?
-The answer would be checking the manual page, man page for short.
  On Linux and every Unix-like system, each command is expected to have a man page.
 In fact, man pages also exist for system calls, library functions, and even configuration files.

 Let’s say we want to check the manual page for the command `ip`.
 We issue the command `man ip`.
 The screenshot below shows the page we received.
-You might want to start the AttackBox and run `man ip` on the terminal.
-Press `q` to quit.

 ![The Manual page of the ip command](https://tryhackme-images.s3.amazonaws.com/user-uploads/5f04259cf9bf5b57aed2c476/room-content/5f04259cf9bf5b57aed2c476-1718112797192)

 If you prefer to read the man page of `ip` in your web browser, just type `man ip` in your favourite search engine.
 This [page](https://linux.die.net/man/8/ip) might be at the top of the results.

-The **AttackBox** is a Linux system accessible from your browser.
-Clicking on the **Start AttackBox** button will display the AttackBox in a split screen, making it convenient to read the task text and apply the instructions within the same browser window.
-If you hide the AttackBox window, you can show it again by clicking the blue Show Split View button at the top.
-In this task, you can start the AttackBox and use it to try Linux commands such as `man`.

 ### Microsoft Windows